akatzATarinc/workshop1-angular-intro/README.md

     npm install

-The following command will point to a bower.json file at root of your current directory your in to install required bower packages (js,css,html)
+The following command will point to a bower.json file at root of your current directory you're in to install required bower packages (js,css,html)

     bower install